PardhavMaradani/vit-timetable-export-plugin/README.md

 element.dispatchEvent(new CustomEvent('reset'));
 ```

-The [Content Scripts](https://developer.chrome.com/docs/extensions/develop/concepts/content-scripts#capabilities) documentation suggests that communication with the embedding page be through the shared DOM and message passing.
-The above code seems to achieve the same as it does the following:
+The [Content Scripts](https://developer.chrome.com/docs/extensions/develop/concepts/content-scripts#host-page-communication) documentation suggests that communication with the embedding page be through the shared DOM and message passing.
+The above code achieves the same as it does the following:

 - Registers a callback function on the window's `reset` event
 - Sets the `onreset` attribute of the element with code that can execute in the embedding page